 President Ahmadou Ahidjo of the Cameroon Republic arrived at Ikeja airport, Lagos on Friday (25 September) for a five-day state visit.

-President Ahmadou Ahidjo of the Cameroon Republic arrived at Ikeja airport, Lagos on Friday (25 September) for a five-day state visit.
+Background: President Ahmadou Ahidjo of the Cameroon Republic arrived at Ikeja airport, Lagos on Friday (25 September) for a five-day state visit.
 The President had talks with the Nigerian head of State, General Yakubu Gowon, for two hours on Saturday

 President Ahidjo, his wife and an eight-man entourage were greeted at the airport by Genera Gowon, the chiefs of the armed forces, members of the diplomatic corps and leaders of the Cameroon community in Lagos.